DogukanGun/XReplyAgent/README.md

 - Keep all API keys in env vars; avoid committing secrets.
 - For Covalent GoldRush, use an Elastic IP or NAT Gateway EIP in the allow-list.
 - The bot supports a `WEBHOOK_SECRET` header to protect `/mentions`.
+- Store wallet private keys securely in MongoDB with proper encryption.
+- Never expose private keys in logs or error messages.

 ---